shreddism/TheSaturnCollection/README.md

 This is a bit of a hybrid system that achieves expected behavior in most cases.

 #### Seperated Threshold Mult
 Smoothed Antichatter sets a base value for how eager the output cursor is to go to the input position when moving fast.
+This multiplies that value.

 #### Accel Response Aggressiveness
 Explained in the tooltip.